cockroachdb/docs/v2.0/partitioning.md

 While defining a range partition, you can use CockroachDB-defined `MINVALUE` and `MAXVALUE` parameters to define the lower and upper bounds of the ranges respectively.

 {{site.data.alerts.callout_info}}The lower bound of a range partition is inclusive, while the upper bound is exclusive.
-For the purpose of range partitions, `NULL` is considered less than any other data, which is consistent with our key encoding ordering and `ORDER BY` behavior.{{site.data.alerts.end}}
+For range partitions, `NULL` is considered less than any other data, which is consistent with our key encoding ordering and `ORDER BY` behavior.{{site.data.alerts.end}}

 See [Partition by Range example](#partition-by-range).